Why Task Force Matters

 The Task Force Program was created in winter 1983 when I served as the first director of the International Studies / Global Studies Program.
 Its unique structural format is a product of my personal as well as professional life.
-Although a graduate of Princeton’s Woodrow Wilson School, my decision for a career focused on international affairs was the consequence of the eighteen months spent as a draftee stationed at an Army base near the front line shortly after the end of the Korean War.
+Although a graduate of Princeton’s Woodrow Wilson School, my decision for a career focused on international affairs was the consequence of the 18 months spent as a draftee stationed at an Army base near the front line shortly after the end of the Korean War.
 Daily exposure to the horrific impact of the protracted military conflict on Korean society gave me a new unsettling meaning of war.

-Even more than a fuller understanding of war, my extended first-hand contact with Asian cultures (Japan as well as Korea).
-They were astonishingly rich and complex yet so different from Western culture, and offered another intellectual and existential challenge to which I could devote my life.
+Even more than a fuller understanding of war was my extended first-hand contact with Asian cultures (Japan as well as Korea).
+They were rich and complex yet so different from Western culture, and offered another intellectual and existential challenge to which I could devote my life.
 Consequently, after acquiring a Ph.D. in Political Science with specialties in Japan and the international relations of East Asia, I began my academic career.
 I arrived at the UW in 1967, having previously taught at Swarthmore College and Vanderbilt University and published a book and a number of articles.
 Then events in Asia unexpectedly added a new dimension to my life and career.

 The “economic miracle” in Japan, the rise of a hostile nuclear China, and the Vietnam War, exploded the demand for Asian specialists to advise on policy toward the region and I was in the center of it.
 This led to testimony, policy articles and books, fellowships, trips abroad, and frequent conferences.
 Included were the U.S. government (the White House, State Department, Pentagon, Congress), American policy “think tanks” (Council on Foreign Relations, a Rockefeller family commission, Brookings, American Enterprise Institute) as well as foreign governments and policy institutes in Japan, South Korea, China, and the Soviet Union (notably a multi-year biannual meeting with Soviet Asian specialists).